chrisgrieser/shimmering-obsidian/README.md

 - Metadata Extractor Configuration

 ## Credits
-- Big shout-out to @koala for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is right now the main client.
+- Big shoutout to @koala for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is right now the main client.
 - Also thanks to [@Vincent03](https://github.com/Vinzent03) for his invaluable [Advanced URI plugin](https://github.com/Vinzent03/obsidian-advanced-uri), which enables Alfred to control various aspects of Obsidian.
 - Main icon by [Jack Liu](https://www.reddit.com/user/jackliu1219), with some additional icons from [Freepik](https://www.freepik.com/).
 ---